jeeneo/fonts/readme.md

 Install fonts on One UI 8 without root

 It's like zFont, but if it was ad-free, open source, heavily limited, offline and completely manual.
-And only supported Samsung One UI 8.
+And only supported One UI 8.
 Cool!

 It can:
 - install fonts (ttf only)